Several neat rows of white single-pole miniature circuit breakers with blue toggle switches, all lined up and stacked in a blue tray.

 They are the most common type and are used for circuits with moderate inrush currents, such as air conditioners, refrigerators, or small motors.
 These devices often have a higher current when they start up, and Type C MCBs are designed to handle this temporary surge without tripping.

 They are strong enough to protect your appliances from overcurrents but won’t trip unnecessarily during normal use.
 This makes them a great choice for both homes and small businesses, where you need reliable protection without constant interruptions.
+(Note: For distributors looking for bulk Type C MCBs, Sincede offers consistent quality and competitive factory-direct pricing.)

 Type D MCB